 - Ultra-fast high repetition rate compact lasers

-Dr Mackenzie’s research focus is on efficient solid-state laser systems with an emphasis on the planar-geometry, targeting applications whose needs range from power scaling to integration and miniaturisation.
+Dr Mackenzie’s research focus is on efficient solid-state laser systems with an emphasis on the planar geometry, targeting applications whose needs range from power scaling to integration and miniaturisation.
 The PWSL group looks to extend the current parameter space available from solid-state laser architectures – from waveguides to cryogenically cooled gain media, through materials research and composite engineering, whilst paying particular attention to thermal management, and spectroscopic characteristics.
 Predominantly utilising crystalline gain media, the PWSL group is exploring exciting opportunities not achievable via standard routes, thus enabling difficult or weak laser transitions, with an emphasis on increasing the range of accessible wavelengths and demonstrating power-scalable solutions in both pulsed and CW regimes.
-His research is closely associated with that of the Advanced Solid State Sources and Pulsed Laser Deposition groups of the ORC.

 You can update the information for this section in Pure (opens in a new tab).